Developer Guide

 - defines its API in an

-with the same name as the Component. - implements its functionality using a concrete
+interfacewith the same name as the Component. - implements its functionality using a concrete

-mentioned in the previous point.)
+{Component Name}Managerclass (which follows the corresponding APIinterfacementioned in the previous point.)

-interface.
+For example, the Logic component defines its API in the Logic.java interface and implements its functionality using the LogicManager.java class which follows the Logic interface.
 Other components interact with a given component through its interface rather than the concrete class (reason: to prevent outside component’s being coupled to the implementation of a component), as illustrated in the (partial) class diagram below.

 The sections below give more details of each component.